 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
-These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our Class 2 common stock and could impair our ability to raise capital through the sale of additional equity securities.
-We are unable to predict the effect that such sales may have on the prevailing market price of our Class 2 common stock.
+These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
+We are unable to predict the effect that such sales may have on the prevailing market price of our common stock.

 Immediately after this offering, we will have outstanding 75,000,000 shares of Class 1 common stock and shares of Class 2 common stock based on the number of shares outstanding as of February 28, 2018.
 This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 All of the remaining shares of our common stock will be restricted as a result of securities laws or lock-up agreements but will be able to be sold after the offering as described in the section titled "Shares Eligible for Future Sale."
 Moreover, immediately after this offering, holders of an aggregate of up to 7,794,042 shares of our Class 2 common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also intend to register all shares of Class 2 common stock that we may issue under our equity compensation plan.
-Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates under Rule 144 and lock-up agreements which provide for a 180-day contractual lock-up period after the date of the pricing of this offering.
-See the section titled "Underwriting-Lock-up Agreements."
+Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the section titled "Underwriting."